taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 4

-The sun is setting.
+It's late afternoon.
 Asoka is sitting up in their hammock and drinking from the cloth water canteen that had been hanging by their hammock.
 Asoka is so weak that Iri must help hold up the canteen, which is getting empty.
 Asoka's face veil is crumpled in Asoka's lap.

 Iri: *"You'll have to get out of bed, at least for more water...you keep crying away all of your moisture..."*